nuls-io/devsite/docs/Docs/d_transaction.md

 **type**

-Used to distinguish different business transactions, each module can register multiple transaction types, each transaction type can have different verification logic and processing logic.The value ranges from 1 to 65535.
+Used to distinguish different business transactions, each module can register multiple transaction types, each transaction type can have different verification logic and processing logic.
+The value ranges from 1 to 65535.
 Different transaction types should not be set to duplicate types, and the system does not allow duplicate types to be registered.

 System support for extensions: types greater than 100

 **time**